-Consistently rated as one of the world’s best diving sites, Sipadan Island marine park (gazetted on 1 Oct 2009) boasts a truly magical and breathtaking underwater experience.
+Consistently ranked as one of the best dive sites on earth, Sipadan Island boasts a truly magical and breathtaking underwater experience.

-Sipadan is surrounded by several exciting dive spots such as the Hanging Gardens, Barracuda Point and the unique Turtle Tomb (requires cave diving certification), where many skeletal remains of turtles may be found.
+Sipadan is surrounded by exciting dive spots including Hanging Gardens, Barracuda Point and the unique Turtle Tomb (requires cave diving certification).

-One of the island’s most thrilling features (and certainly not for the faint-hearted) is the Drop-Off, where knee-high water suddenly gives way to a 600m drop.
+One of the island’s most thrilling features (and certainly not for the faint-hearted) is the Drop-off, where knee-high water suddenly gives way to an abyss more than 0.5km deep.

-Expect to see large schools of barracuda and big-eye trevally invade the water, placing themselves in tornado-like formations.
-Mantas, eagle-rays and whale sharks are also aplenty.
+Expect to see large schools of barracuda and big-eye trevally invade the water, appearing in tornado-like formations.
+Mantas, eagle rays and whale sharks are also common.

-Sipadan is renowned for its large population of rare and endangered green and hawksbill turtles, who gather en masse to mate and nest around the island.
+Sipadan is also an important waypoint for large populations of endangered green and hawksbill turtles, who gather en masse to mate and nest around the island.

-Still today you will find turtles nesting under your beach hut on stilts and giant coconut crabs climbing the branches of a coconut palm.
-It has been said that the number of creatures on these reefs surpass that of the tropical rainforest.
+Still today you will find turtles nesting under your beach hut and giant coconut crabs climbing the branches of a coconut palm.
+It is believed that the number of creatures residing in these reefs surpass that of the tropical rainforest.

 A 25-minute walk is all that is needed to circle the island on foot.
-There are no restaurants, and visitors usually bring their own food and drinks with them to be consumed at the common area near the front of the jetty.
+There are no restaurants, and visitors usually consume packed food and drinks at the common area near the jetty’s front.

-This ravishing island is protected by regulations imposed on islanders and visitors alike, in an effort to preserve its natural life.
-In 2013 the Malaysian government announced that only Advanced Open Water Divers or novice divers with at least 20 logged dives are allowed to dive in Sipadan.
-This is likely due to the strong currents experienced at some dive sites, as well as instances of novice divers descending too rapidly/deeply.
+This ravishing island is protected by regulations imposed on all visitors.
+In 2013 it was further reported that only Advanced Open Water Divers or novice divers with at least 20 logged dives are allowed to dive in Sipadan.